josemvas/clinterface/README.rst

       check = 'X',
       nocheck = 'O')

-Launch a dialog to select only one option:
+Launch a dialog to select only one option

 .. code-block:: python